abennehhou/abennehhou.github.io/dotnet/dotnetcore/readme.md

 Configuration is available in _appsettings.json_ file.
 Copy from old _Web.config_ file to _appsettings.json_ file.
 In this example, I have one connection string, two app settings, and I use common.logging with log4net.
 In .Net Core, I switched to the default logging _Microsoft.Extensions.Logging_ with _NLog_, using a _nlog.config_ file in the same level as _appsettings.json_ file.
+Packages: `NLog` and `NLog.Web.AspNetCore`.

 Before: